Cor Alons Early Dutch Design Sofa in Camel Upholstery

 When buying or delivering an item within the EU, VAT usually applies and will be added.

-Cor Alons for Den Boer, sofa, beech plywood, fabric, the Netherlands, design 1947
+Cor Alons for Den Boer, sofa, beech plywood, fabric, The Netherlands, designed in 1947

 Cor Alons (1892-1967) was a Dutch designer that studies at the Academie Minerva in Groningen and the Koninklijke Academie van Beeldende Kunsten in The Hague.
 After working for H. Pander & Zn, Alons opened his own firm together with Frits Spanjaard.
 Alons' designs mostly fit within the theme of Functionalism and he often choose furniture with a clear structure which is also visible in this design.